zzzprojects/docs/html-agility-pack.net/pages/documentations/traversing/last-child.md

 ## public HtmlNode LastChild { get; }

 Gets the last child of the node.
-LastChild is a member of **HtmlAgilityPack.HtmlNode**
+The LastChild property is a member of **HtmlAgilityPack.HtmlNode**

 ### Example